endocode/LCV-CM/README.md

 ## Running it with Docker:
-LCVServer.py implements the APIs to interact with the LCV algorithm that is performing License Compliance.
+LCVServer.py implements the APIs to interact with the LCV algorithm that is performing License Compliance assessments.
-While using Main.py and Tests.py the LCV algorithm is collecting a single instance of each inbound license found in a given JSON (so far is accepting the QMSTR JSON Output, and can be easily adapted to the Scancode JSON Output), the APIs require to insert a list of inbound licenses, and the outbound license declared for a given project.
+While using Main.py and Tests.py the LCV algorithm is collecting a single instance of each inbound license found in a given JSON (so far is accepting the QMSTR JSON Output and can be easily adapted to the Scancode JSON Output), the APIs require to insert a list of inbound licenses.
+The outbound license is declared for a given project.
-Given these two inputs, the LCV algorithm is able to perform the verification.
+Given these two inputs, the LCV algorithm can perform the verification.
-To build the APIS
-Build the docker image locally:
+To build the APIs, build the docker image locally:
 ```
 docker build -t lcv-cm .
 ```